1st Division (Nigeria)

-The 1st Division is a formation of the Nigerian Army.
+The 1st Division is a one of two mechanized infantry division unit of the Nigerian Army (NA), which specialized in combined arms, desert and jungle warfare, maneuver warfare, and reconnaissance.
 It was established during the Nigerian civil war and is charged with securing its area of responsibility covering the North Western flank of Nigeria and also ensuring that the borders located in its AOR are secured.
 The division is a mechanized infantry with affiliated combat support and combat service support units.

 History

 In August–September 1967, 1 Area Command at Kaduna was predesignated 1 Infantry Division, and 2 Division was formed under Colonel Murtala Mohammed.
 At the end of the Civil War, the three divisions of the army were reorganized into four divisions, with each controlling territories running from North to South, with each division having access to the sea.
 This was later abandoned in favor of the assignment of sectors to the divisions.